jombastic/my-first-webpage/README.md

 ## Description

 This is one of the first exercise websites from the [Epicodus](https://www.learnhowtoprogram.com) tutorial.
-It is consisted of two pages.
+It is consisted of three pages.
 They contain some basic block and inline elements, some pictures and links.
-Nothing special, just plain HTML code with great indentation :)
+Each of these pages shares a common stylesheet called style.css which adds some small but nice visual touches to the elements.

 ## Setup